 It should be noted that legislative amendments have been enacted by the Province that have changed some of the eligible investment regulations as well as provided a framework for a "Prudent Investor" status.
-These regulations came into effect January 2019, requiring a future report to Council which would outline the changes, a review of best practices, performance, options and any recommended amendments, if any, to the County's current investment policy.
+Although the revised regulations came into effect January 2019, it is not recommended implementing these measures at this time given the significant changes required to the County's current polices and investment practices.
+Staff will continue to monitor these changes and impacts/successes realized by the limited number of municipalities that have enacted such measures.

-There are also draft regulations coming out in 2021 that will significantly impact the way investments are recorded in the financial statements for municipalities.
+Approved regulations, effective starting in 2023 fiscal years, will significantly impact the way investments are recorded in the financial statements for municipalities.
 Staff are actively reviewing and monitoring these proposed changes and will be working with the County's auditor to ensure that the County's financial statements are in compliance with the new regulations once they come into effect.
-These changes are anticipated to impact the County's financial statements starting in 2022.
+These changes are not impacting reporting for 2022, but are anticipated to impact the County's financial statements starting in 2023.